 Please visit the Contact Us page if you would like to speak to one of our Executive members.

 The U-Turn Parkinson's Walk event takes place Sat May 31 2025 10:00-12:00h on the grounds of Canadian Mennonite University.
-The date is approaching fast and as of the March WARES meeting, we are still looking for 8 more amateur radio operators to assist with communications at the event.
+The date is approaching fast and as of the March WARES meeting, we are still looking for a few more amateur radio operators to assist with communications at the event.
 See the EVENTS page for further details.

 The 2025 Manitoba Marathon is taking place Sunday 15 June 2025.

-There has been a significant change to the Marathon route:
+Of note - there has been a significant change to the Marathon route:

-Race route will be the same from U of Manitoba to Misericordia Hospital where it will turn south, go
+The race route will be the same from U of Manitoba to Misericordia Hospital where it will turn south, go

 over the bridge and turn onto Wellington Cr to Assiniboine Park and then back